jpetso/versioncontrol_hg/README.txt

     It is somewhat difficult to detect when a branch or tag has taken place by merely inspecting the logs: additions to .hgtags using `hg tag` do not show up in the log at all, and branches are merely indicated by the sudden occurence of a new branch.
-We are still considering how to manage these, if we will manage them at all.

-versioncontrol_commits
-    We are not sure whether or not `revision` should be used, and whether or not the contents of `node` in versioncontrol_hg_commits should be stored here; the field is not indexed.